Phalcode/gamevault-docs/docs/intro.md

 - [PayPal](https://paypal.me/phalcode)

 :::tip Tip for donators
-If you connect your [Discord](https://discord.gg/NEdNen2dSu) account to Ko-Fi, you'll automatically receive the "@Supporters"-Role and permanently stand out in our [Discord](https://discord.gg/NEdNen2dSu) members list.
-If you donate through a different platform and want to obtain the role, simply send us a message with your receipt as proof.
+If you connect your [Discord](https://discord.gg/NEdNen2dSu) account to Ko-Fi, you'll automatically receive the "@Supporters" role in our [Discord](https://discord.gg/NEdNen2dSu).
+If you donate through another platform and want the role, send us your receipt as proof.
 :::

 ## License